 he still thought of himself as a sheep

 He grazed, bleated, and bah’d.

-One day a wild old lion came upon him
+One day, a wild old lion came across him

 and was absolutely disgusted

 by his unleonine behavior.

 So he tried to teach the youngster to act like a lion.

 But the young lion kept acting like a sheep